benjaminkomen/TibiaWikiApi/README.md

 ## Quests

-A list of all Quests:
+A list of all quests:
 http://localhost:8080/quests

 A quest by quest name, e.g. "The Paradox Tower Quest":